torchbox/wagtail-content-import/README.md

 1. The Create view in the Wagtail Admin provides a button, which calls a picker.

-2. The picker enables a document to be selected, and
+2. The picker enables a document to be selected

 ### Customising Content Import